ldf98/samsungctl/README.md

 --id ID|remote control id
+--token TOKEN|Authentication token that is used by 2014-2015 TVs and some 2016-current TVs --timeout TIMEOUT|socket timeout in seconds (0 = no timeout) --volume VOLUME|sets the volume allowed values: 0-100 or -1 to print the volume --mute MUTE|sets the mute. allowed values: on, off, state. state to print the mute state --brightness BRIGHTNESS|sets the brightness allowed values: 0-100 or -1 to print the brightness --contrast CONTRAST|sets the contrast allowed values: 0-100 or -1 to print the contrast --sharpness SHARPNESS|sets the sharpness allowed values: 0-100 or -1 to print the sharpness --source SOURCE|set the source. you can use the TV defined names..
+HDMI1, HDMI2, PC, USB... or you can use the programmed label that appears on the OSD.
---token TOKEN|Authentication token that is used by 2014-2015 TVs and some 2016-current TVs --timeout TIMEOUT|socket timeout in seconds (0 = no timeout) --config-file PATH/FILENAME|path and filename to configuration file *see below for mor information --start-app APPLICATION NAME OR ID|starts an application --app-metadata METADATA|string of information the application can use when it starts up.
+--source-label SOURCE_LABEL|sets the source label that appears on the OSD --config-file PATH/FILENAME|path and filename to configuration file *see below for mor information --start-app APPLICATION NAME OR ID|starts an application --app-metadata METADATA|string of information the application can use when it starts up.
 And example would be the browser.
 To have it open directly to a specific URL you would enter: `"http\/\/www.some-web-address.com"` wrapping the meta data in quotes will reduce the possibility of a command line parser error.